mattstyles/raid/docs/basics/installation.md

 > None of this is strictly necessary, once you have a version of Raid (whether that be via a module system or as a browser global) use whatever you prefer to write your own code, Raid doesn’t care.

-A good starting point would be to use the [ES2015](https://babeljs.io/docs/plugins/preset-es2015/) preset; the [object-rest-spread](https://babeljs.io/docs/plugins/transform-object-rest-spread/) plugin also fits quite well.
+A good starting point would be to use the [ES2015](https://babeljs.io/docs/plugins/preset-es2015/) preset and the [object-rest-spread](https://babeljs.io/docs/plugins/transform-object-rest-spread/) plugin also fits quite well.

 Make sure to add a preset for your rendering engine syntax, if it differs from JS, the examples here expect React so the [React](https://babeljs.io/docs/plugins/preset-react/) preset is required which can handle our JSX.
 The view layer used with Raid is agnostic, the examples in the repository use [InfernoJS](https://github.com/trueadm/inferno) as a rendering layer.